Positive psychotherapy: the term almost seems self-contradictory.

 Tool: Optimizing Strengths exercise

-Rationale: Biswas-Diener argues against just identifying one’s strengths as it represents a fixed mindset and decreases motivation (2011).
+Rationale: Biswas-Diener, Kashdan, and Minhas (2011) argue against just identifying one’s strengths as it represents a fixed mindset and decreases motivation.
 He suggests that we should treat strengths as “potentials for excellence” to foster belief in the possibility of improvement where therapy can lead us to develop them further.

 Development of practical intelligence can be initiated through considering how client’s strengths can be translated into concrete purposeful actions that enhance commitment, engagement and problem-solving.